Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/test.typ

 = Turning Radius Test (Versatility)
 == Background
 Since the field is open, we need the robot to make sharp turns.
 If the robot is capable of a turning radius of 5 inches or less, it will be considered a success.
-However, we believe the robot won't be able to pass this test because it is very light and therefore difficult to control.
+However, we believe the robot will not be able to pass this test because it is very light and therefore difficult to control.

 == Hypothesis
 The drivetrain will have a turning radius of 5 inches or less when making a 90#sym.degree arc turn.